TungChiaMing/SLA-Throughput-Prediction-xApp/README.md

-This xApp is based on osc ric-app-qp e-release https://github.com/o-ran-sc/ric-app-qp
+Modification is based on osc ric-app-qp branch e-release  https://github.com/o-ran-sc/ric-app-qp

 ## Rule must be follow
 - 1. The dummy data file needs to be a csv file, supposed to be generated from RIC Test